estatistics/issuu-dl_jpg/README.md

   it is not converted into pdf (for better quality - management).
 - Title is not entirely "cleared" of html artifacts
 - It will retry to download pages if internet is disconnected
-- you may check wget if you need extra control options
+- you may check `man wget` and tweak it inside issuu_dl_jpg.sh if you need extra control options of downloading

 ## Dependencies